Altinn/altinn-studio-docs/content/teknologi/altinnstudio/known-issues/breaking-changes/_index.md

 ![Diff in code](breaking-change-4451.PNG "Diff in code")

-## Breaking change: New endpoint introduced in Altinn.Apps.Api exposing application text resources
+## New endpoint introduced in Altinn.Apps.Api exposing application text resources

 Introduced with issue: [#4451](https://github.com/Altinn/altinn-studio/issues/4451) and nuget 1.1.0.-alpha.
 **The change affects all application created in Altinn Studio before 8.07.2020 using nuget versions 1.1.0-alpha**